Ohio Premises Liability Lawyer

 In some cases, a victim is partly to blame or maybe the property owner or is not entirely at fault.
 However, even if you were not exercising reasonable care and are partly to blame for your injury or incident, you may still be able to recover some compensation.
 For instance, if the courts rule that you are 20% liable for your actions, you can recover 80% of the total damages.
 In these cases, which can be highly technical and nuanced, an experienced lawyer needs to be by your side to identify who is at fault and make sure you get the compensation you need and deserve.

 Premises liability injuries can be diverse, including everything from broken bones and sprains to concussions, traumatic brain injuries, or worse.
 If you were badly injured, you need to focus on your medical treatment.
 You shouldn’t have to worry about collecting evidence, filing paperwork, or dealing with a stubborn insurance company.
-Let Rinehardt Law Firm handle the details about claim while you focus on healing.
+Let Rinehardt Injury Attorneys handle the details about claim while you focus on healing.

-Why Choose Rinehardt Law Firm to Handle My Case?
+Why Choose Rinehardt Injury Attorneys to Handle My Case?

 Moreover, a two-year statute of limitations is in effect in for filing premises liability claims in court, so it’s important to build your case and file your claim in a timely manner.
 If you miss the legal deadline, your rights to seek compensation may be automatically denied.

-If we cannot obtain a fair and full settlement for your injuries, Rinehardt Law Firm will fight for you in court.
+If we cannot obtain a fair and full settlement for your injuries, Rinehardt Injury Attorneys will fight for you in court.
 Defense attorneys are extremely adept at twisting the facts and making it seem like you are the one to blame for the injury.
-A skilled Columbus premises liability attorney can deflect these attempts at turning the case on the victim and focus on what truly matters.
+A skilled Ohio premises liability attorney can deflect these attempts at turning the case on the victim and focus on what truly matters.

 Our team has extensive experience with these types of cases.
 We can also provide testimonials and information on past case settlements and verdicts.
 We will fight for you to get you the compensation you deserve and hold the negligent party responsible.